AishaAlaagib/starter-hugo-academic/content/home/events.md

 ---
-# An instance of the Experience widget.
+# An instance of the Events widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: experience
+widget: events

 # This file represents a page section.
-headless: false
+headless: True

 # Order that this section appears on the page.
 weight: 13